stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-the-power-of-pair-programming.md

 ## Conclusion
+Pair programming is a great way to work.
+It speeds up the sharing of knowledge, improves quality and makes for a more cohesive team.
+I did struggle with it at first.
+I could understand how it would save time.
+I feel in part my reservations were that I was worried about coding in front of someone.
+Getting over this took me to be more open minded and was well worth it.

 If you have any comments/feedback/questions on this article please get in touch!
 I’d love to hear if you use pair programming and how you find it.